AlexCharlton/gl-math/README.md

 ### Quaternion operations
 Quaternions are expected to be normalized before they are used in certain functions (`quaternion-normalize` may be used to do so).
 All the provided functions that create quaternions, create unit quaternions.

+The order of quaternion cross-multiplication is the inverse of the “standard” order, so a quaternion that has undergone a series or rotations will represent the same rotation as a marix that has gone through the same series, in the same order.

     [procedure] (make-quaternion X Y Z W [NON-GC?])
     [procedure] (quaternion-x POINT)